-Bushwick Leaders' High School (BLHS) has maintained a significant presence on Bushwick Avenue for many decades with its historical significance.
-This structure was constructed in 1860 and began its life as a “Home for the Aged” administered by the Little Sisters of the Poor, and would serve the elderly until being sold to the New York City Department of Education in 1971.
+Bushwick Leaders' High School (BLHS) has a storied and historic presence on Bushwick Avenue.
+This structure was constructed in 1860 and began its life as a “Home for the Aged” administered by the Little Sisters of the Poor.
+This building would serve the elderly until being sold to the New York City Department of Education in 1971.

-After 140 years of use, with only provisional repairs, the extensive damage needed to be addressed.
-The existing wooden cornices suffered from decay.
-Cracked/spalled masonry could be found throughout, and water flooded the basement.
-Investigations revealed that the existing brick wall assembly suffered from a combination of deteriorated back up masonry, voids of varying sizes, and corroded steel elements.
-Nelligan White undertook a complete exterior rehabilitation with a masonry replacement campaign as well as a complete roof replacement, parapet replacement and a new stormwater detention-tank system for flood elimination.
+After 140 years of use with only provisional repairs, the building had incurred extensive damage.
+Existing wooden cornices suffered from decay, masonry exhibited cracks and spalling, and water had flooded the basement.
+An investigation also revealed that the existing brick wall assembly suffered from a combination of deteriorated back up masonry, voids of varying sizes, and corroded steel components.
+Nelligan White undertook a complete exterior rehabilitation that included a masonry replacement campaign as well as parapet and roof replacement and installation of a new stormwater detention-tank system for flood elimination.

-At the main building, the existing face brick could not be removed due to the load-bearing requirements of the sloped roof above therefore a new approach was required.
-That building was overclad with new brick, and the adjoining details – eaves, window, doors, etc. – were relocated or modified to accommodate the change.
-The wooden cornice was replaced with a simulated masonry cornice to match the existing profile and housed a built-in custom copper gutter.
+At the main building, the existing face brick could not be removed due to the load-bearing requirements of the sloped roof above.
+Our team created a new approach to address these design issues.
+Instead, we overclad the main building with new brick and adjoining details such as eaves, windows, and doors were relocated or modified to accommodate the change.
+Additionally, the wooden cornice was replaced with a simulated masonry cornice and custom copper gutter to match the historic profile.

-The 17 additions that comprise this building all hail from different decades over the last 140 years, resulting in many unique roof conditions and challenging intersections which required unique detailing in order to merge the now cold fluid applied roofing system seamlessly and unobtrusively with the historic slate and copper.
+The building’s 17 additions all hail from different periods of the school’s existence.
+This resulted in several unique roof conditions and challenging intersections.
+To address this, the team administered unique detailing that allowed the new cold fluid applied roofing system to merge seamlessly with the historic slate and copper.